-The proposed Pelagic Longline Bycatch Reduction Project would restore open-ocean (pelagic) fish that were affected by the spill.
+The Pelagic Longline Bycatch Reduction Project will restore open-ocean (pelagic) fish that were affected by the Spill.
 The Gulf pelagic longline (PLL) fishery primarily targets yellowfin tuna and swordfish, but incidentally catches and discards other fish, including marlin, sharks, bluefin tuna, and smaller individuals of the target species.
 The project aims to reduce the number of fish accidentally caught and killed in fishing gear by compensating PLL fishermen who agree to voluntarily refrain from PLL fishing in the Gulf during an annual six-month repose period that coincides with the bluefin tuna spawning season.
-The project would also provide participating fishermen with two alternative gear types to allow for the continued harvest of yellowfin tuna and swordfish during the repose period when PLL gear is not used.
+The project will also provide participating fishermen with two alternative gear types to allow for the continued harvest of yellowfin tuna and swordfish during the repose period when PLL gear is not used.

-ES.1.10 Severability of Proposed Phase IV Early Restoration Projects
+ES.1.10 Severability of Phase IV Early Restoration Projects

-In the Draft Phase IV ERP/EA, the Trustees propose 10 specific Early Restoration projects expected to cost approximately \$134 million.
-The proposed Phase IV projects presented in this Draft Phase IV ERP/EA are independent of each other and may be selected independently by the Trustees.
-A decision not to select one or more of the proposed projects in the Final Phase IV ERP/EA should not affect the Trustees' selection of the remaining Phase IV Early Restoration projects.
+In this Final Phase IV ERP/EA, the Trustees are selecting 10 specific Early Restoration projects expected to cost approximately \$134 million.
+The Phase IV projects presented in this Final Phase IV ERP/EA are independent of each other and may be selected independently by the Trustees.
+A decision not to select one or more of the proposed projects in the Final Phase IV ERP/EA will not affect the Trustees' selection of the remaining Phase IV Early Restoration projects.